xxfoundation/elixxir-docs/cmix.md

 ```

 In this next pseudo code sample we take `x` to be the randomly generated
-key within the above `ElGamal_Encryption` function definition:
+key within the above `elgamal_encryption` function definition:

 ```
-ElGamal_Encrypt(public_key, message)
+elgamal_encrypt(public_key, message)
-// which is equivalent to any of these two tuples:
+// which is equivalent to either of these 2-tuples:
 = (message * g^x, public_key^x)
 = (message * g^x, g^private_key^x)
 ```
-Our Strip function definition looks like this:
+Our strip function definition looks like this:

 ```
-func Strip(key, ciphertext []byte) []byte {
+func strip(key, ciphertext []byte) []byte {
 	return (key^-1) * ciphertext
 }
 ```